snowch/linear_algebra/README.md

 def solution_details(augmented_matrix):
     '''
-    - If every column of the coefficient matrix contains a pivot position, then the system has a unique solution.
+    - If every column of the coefficient matrix contains a pivot position, then the system has a unique solution
+    - If the constant column contains a pivot then there is no solution
     - If there is a column in the coefficient matrix that contains no pivot position, then the system has infinitely many solutions.
     - Columns that contain a pivot position correspond to basic variables